My Photography Journey:

 When I was a junior in high school I started planning for my senior year internship that was required to graduate from my vocational program called Audio and Video Production.
 In this program we were encouraged to explore photography, videography, music production, TV production and even movie production.
 Our senior year internships were to further our knowledge and gain experience in hopes of it helping us get into the college we wanted.
 I, having stated that I wanted to be a movie director 9 months earlier realized that was a pipe dream and started to look into other areas of interest.
 My mother suggested that instead of going to college and wasting my first year trying to figure out what I wanted to do, use my senior year to help narrow down my choice.
 In other words, figure out what I didn't like.

-At a family birthday party one of my cousin's suggested that I should do wedding photography because that industry will never die.
+At a family birthday party one of my cousin's suggested that I should do wedding photography because that industry would never die.
 Fear, panic sweats and my heart dropping to my butt was all I remember as my reaction to that suggestion.
 'I couldn't ever take on that responsibility!
 That is the most important day of a person's life!
 I don't have the skills, the confidence, the style or the patience to do wedding photography!'...
 Fast forward -- I have been inducted to the Knot's Hall of Fame for their "Best of Weddings"; which is based on customer reviews of their experiences, voted on by a panel to see if just on their reviews alone they would recommend you to a loved one.
 You have to win this award 4 times to be inducted into the Hall of Fame.
 November 19, 2019, I did and was inducted.
-Thank you to all who've encouraged and supported me to prove my 17 year old self wrong.

 In 2017 I decided that I wanted to try and get back to my videography roots and started messing around with taking video after the moment was captured photographically.
 They would be 10-30 seconds long, I would cut all audio out and overlay the clippings with music.
 I LOVE the outcome.
 We call them "Trailers of the Day" Only a handful of couples have requested them, so we are still honing our skills on that, but we are having a blast!
 It's a new form of art for us -- back to my roots of not wanting to miss any moments.
 It's hard to capture what people are laughing at with just a single picture.
 I love having the video to give you a full memory to look back on for the rest of their lives.